James4Ever0/notes/Image and audio feature extraction for Language Models.md

 Many language models resize, reshape & pad the input image into 224x225 square and put into ViT directly.

 To simplify the pipeline, we would recommend you to sample the image into fixed size square patches, like 2x2, 4x4 etc.

+Or you can skip the encoding part, just use [Fuyu-8b]() `FuyuForCausalLM` because it supports arbitrary sized images.

 ### Split image into patches